Chart Color Schemes

 Doolandella has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to have an impact on this particular area.
-Notable among these are Pallara Development Project at 78-88 Vied Road, Forest Lake Shopping Centre ALDI Extension, Forest Lake Three Co-Living Houses Development, and Oxley Wedge Industrial Precinct.
-The following list provides more details about those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects potentially affecting this region.
+Notable ones are Pallara Development Project at 78-88 Vied Road, Forest Lake Shopping Centre ALDI Extension, Forest Lake Three Co-Living Houses Development, and Oxley Wedge Industrial Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.